boothr16/Ecommerce-scraper/README.md

 5) urllib3

 TODO:
-1) Store SKU #'s by retailer in PostgreSQL DB.
+1) Use Selenium package to interface with JavaScript code on E-commerce websites.
-2) Replace current item links with add-to-cart links.
+3) Replace current item links with add-to-cart links.
-3) Push email to client when a SKU becomes available to purchase.
+4) Push email to client using Twilio API when a SKU becomes available to purchase.